oatmeaI/pomelo/README.md

       - plex
 ```
 A couple things to note:
-- Pomelo _requires_ a volume mapping from the directory on the host machine where the Plex libary is stored, to `/config`
+- Pomelo _requires_ a volume mapping from the directory on the host machine where the Plex libary is stored, to `/config`.
-- Your Plex Media Server container must not be running networking in host mode; the Pomelo container needs to bind to port 32400
+- Your Plex Media Server container must not be running networking in host mode; the Pomelo container needs to bind to port 32400.
+- You may want enable the `Treat WAN IP As LAN Bandwidth` setting in the Network tab if you're having trouble with Plex throttling your streams.

 ## Config
 Pomelo stores a `pomelo_config.toml` file in the `/pomelo` volume specified in your `docker-compose.yml`.
 Most of the options should be left at their defaults 99% of the time, with the exception